hmcts/cmc-performance/README.md

 ==================================================================

 CMC DATA GENERATION

-- Complete the claims against around 100 defendants make sure each defendant will have atleast 100 claims
+- create the claims against around 100 defendants make sure each defendant will have atleast 100 claims (10-220)
 -
-- 30%: 10 drafts - User is created.
-10 x drafts are created to the SYA_120_DecidedIndependent transaction
-- 30%: 15 drafts - User is created.
-15 x drafts are created to the SYA_120_DecidedIndependent transaction

-This means that when the test starts, some users will Login, see no drafts and do the E2E journey, where as other will see a number of drafts (3 - 15), edit one and continue the rest of the journey

 ==================================================================

-MYA DATA GENERATION

-- Requires TYA numbers therefore, need to have cases that are submitted already
-- Note - for MYA to work, an email (@mailnator domain) must be registered.
-This script does that
+CMC Setup
+- Setup will be running with two scenarios one is defendant response second one is linking the claim to defendent